Sophie Kurys

+An offensive dynamo, Kurys set numerous league records with her speed while being part of two league championship teams.
+The 1946 season saw her set league records that were never broken for runs scored in a season (117), stolen bases (201), and walks (93) on her way to winning the league MVP; she also holds the record for most runs scored in a game (5) and jointly holds the record for most stolen bases in a game with seven.

 Career

 A native of Flint, Michigan, Kurys was by far the greatest base stealer in the All-American Girls Professional Baseball League history.
 She was nicknamed Tina Cobb or the Flint Flash for her swiftness in stealing bases, because once she reached base she was virtually unstoppable.
 Eighty percent of the time she stole at least one base, averaging 150 steals per season between 1944 and 1950, with a career-high 201 in 1946.